(02) 6021 5034

 Happy Mask Showcase 2022 – Image Credit Aimee Chan – CASP Funded

-Previous CASP rounds have aided Murray River Fine Music to bring independent Israeli-Australian singer-songwriter Lior to Albury (2021), supported Albury Wodonga Photography Group to mount their poignant ‘In The Bubble’ exhibition at Turks Head Gallery (2021), Howlong Public School were able to commission Wiradjuri Artist David Dunn to create a mural (2019) and the Headlie Taylor Header Museum in Henty delivered a sculpture workshop with Paul Smits (2018) all thanks to CASP.
+Previous CASP rounds have aided Holbrook Rotary to activate their local infrastructure and tourism with the Bald Archy Prize (2024), Murray River Fine Music to bring independent Israeli-Australian singer-songwriter Lior to Albury (2021), Albury Wodonga Photography Group to mount their poignant ‘In The Bubble’ exhibition at Turks Head Gallery (2021), Howlong Public School commissioned Wiradjuri Artist David Dunn to create a mural (2019) and the Headlie Taylor Header Museum in Henty delivered a sculpture workshop with Paul Smits (2018) all thanks to CASP.

 This long-running funding program will be administered by Murray Arts in partnership with Create NSW.
 CASP is all about giving regional people access to a diverse range of cultural programs each year and bringing opportunities which may otherwise not be available.

-‘CASP Funding has been kicking around since the late 80’s, in fact next year CASP will be turning 37 years old, which is a very big milestone in the arts funding realm.
-We are moving into our 3RD year of administrating CASP in house and are very proud to boast a very quick turn around from when applications close, to when all applicants are notified of the outcomes.
-The 2024 CASP round is anticipated to once again be highly sought after and we look forward to supporting as many projects as we can.’
-States outgoing Executive Director Alyce Fisher.
+‘CASP Funding has been kicking around since the late 80’s, in fact in 2024 CASP will be turning 37 years old, which is a very big milestone in the arts funding realm.
+We are moving into our 4th year of administrating CASP in house and are very proud to boast a very quick turn around from when applications close, to when all applicants are notified of the outcomes.
+We look forward to supporting as many projects as we can,’ Murray Arts outgoing Executive Director Alyce Fisher.

 The process is an online application via Smarty Grants, and the applicants are required to discuss their proposals with the team at Murray Arts before submission.
-Applications Open 9am Friday 1 September 2023 and Close 5pm Tuesday 31 October 2023, AEST.
+Applications Open 9am Monday 9 September 2024 and close 5pm Thursday 31 October 2024, AEST.

 Read CASP 2024 Guidelines here